aprs434/aprs434.github.io/README.md

 Below proposal for the compression of addressed LoRa message frames is still somewhat tentative since on air experience is limited.
 Therefore, below specification **may be subject to change.**

-Furthermore, in view of channel capacity and channel isolation, **it remains doubtful whether 2‑way is feasible** on a single LoRa channel or even separate TX and RX channels.
+Furthermore, 2‑way messaging requires [SF11](#lora-link-parameters) and GPS-disciplined, dynamic [time division multiple access (TDMA)](https://en.wikipedia.org/wiki/Time-division_multiple_access) multiplexing, which protocol is beyond the scope of this document.
 Therfore, below proposals for LoRa text frames should be foremost considered as an **uplink protocol only,** e.g. for SOTA or POTA self-spotting, emergencies, telemetry, status reports etc.

 |_Callsign_|_SSID_,<br/>_Path Code_&nbsp;&<br/>_Data Type Code_|_Compressed Data_|
 |:--------:|:-------------------------------------------------:|:---------------:|